Toyota has always been dedicated to producing cars that satisfy the pressing needs of the time.

 2) In principle, vehicles are listed in the order of body length of the first-generation model.
 This rule may not apply, however, if the lengths of subsequent models differ significantly from that of the first-generation model.

-3) Passenger cars, commercial-use vehicles, and overseas models are divided into the following categories:
+3) Passenger cars and commercial-use vehicles are divided into the following categories:

 Passenger cars: sedan, sports/specialty car, station wagon, tall wagon, minivan, sport utility vehicle (SUV)

 Commercial-use vehicles: bus, large truck, small truck, van, wagon

 4) Explanation of Body type abbreviation: